Procedures for determining breaches of the APS Code of Conduct and the imposition of sanctions

 - These procedures apply in relation to a suspected breach of the Code by a current or former APS employee in the Commission, or the actions of a current or former APS employee prior to commencing employment in the Commission, in respect of which a determination is to be made.

-- Not all suspected breaches of the Code may need to be dealt with by way of a determination.
+- Not all suspected breaches of the Code may need to be dealt with by way of determination.
 In particular circumstances, another way of addressing a suspected breach of the Code may be more appropriate.

 2 Availability of Procedures